nelsonfigueroa/nelson.cloud/content/posts/2021-03-22-handling-decimal-precision-in-rails.md

 Notice that we're specifying `precision` and `scale` in the decimal column:
 - Precision is the total number of digits in the number, both before and after the decimal point.
-- Scale is the number of digits after the decimal
+- Scale is the number of digits after the decimal.

 So this field will take a decimal value up to 999.99.